SAP-samples/teched2025-AI163/exercises/ex3/ex3.1/ex3.1.3/Exercise 3.1.3 - Create final Joule Skill.md

 <img width="1794" height="757" alt="image" src="https://github.com/user-attachments/assets/aaf37d72-a657-409d-b5c7-dc3bb757b73f" />

 <br><br>12: Create a ‘Destination Variable’
+<br>Click on the Destination Variable input area and select "Create Destination Variable" and provide the inputs below:
-<br>Destination variable name : PostToGTT
+<br>-Destination variable name : PostToGTT
-<br>Description: Destination to create shipment in the GTT System
+<br>-Description: Destination to create shipment in the GTT System
 > [!Note]
   > - Once created, remember to select the destination name from the dropdown and Save your project.